mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The configuration sets the antenna type to :ned:`DipoleAntenna`, and the antenna length to 0.1m.
-The elevation and bank parameters are used to rotate the source node, so that the radiation pattern is more interesting (the dipole radiation pattern's donut shape is the same as the isotropic antenna's when viewed from above).
+The elevation and bank parameters are used to rotate the source node, so that the radiation pattern is more interesting.
+Without rotation, the dipole's axis would be horizontal, and its radiation pattern's donut shape would be a circle when viewed from above.
+The elevation angle is changed by 90 degrees, so the donut is on its side.
+The bank angle is changed by 90 degrees (donut rotated on its side), so destination node starts at the null direction.

 It looks like this when the simulation is run:

 .. video:: dipole5.mp4